 Some common symptoms of these lung conditions are:

 If you experience mild symptoms, schedule an appointment with your Baylor St. Luke’s Medical Group primary care physician.
 If your symptoms are more extreme, call 911 and seek immediate medical care.
-Locate your nearest CHI St. Luke’s Health emergency room so you know where to go during respiratory distress.
+Locate your nearest St. Luke’s Health emergency room so you know where to go during respiratory distress.

 U.S. FDA | Lung Illnesses Associated with Use of Vaping Products

 CDC | Outbreak of Lung Injury Associated with E-Cigarette Use, or Vaping